kheller18/data-structures-algorithms/questions/fullStack.md

 17. State difference between blue/green deployment and rolling deployment.
     + Today, the software is rapidly created and features are often changed based on customer needs, and then it is deployed into production.
 Each organization has its unique way of getting new applications into the production environment.
 Most organizations follow the standard deployment and release strategies such as Blue-Green and Rolling Deployment.
-    + `Blue-Green Deployment Strategy`:
-      + A deployment strategy like this creates two separate infrastructure environments i.e., blue and green.
+    + `Blue-Green Deployment Strategy`: creates two separate infrastructure environments i.e., blue and green.
 A blue environment contains older code (old version), while a green environment (production) contains the latest code (new version).
 There is only one live production environment at any given time.
       + Example: For instance, the green environment is live and is receiving all user traffic, while the clone (blue) is idle.
 Once a new version of an application is ready for release, it can be deployed to the blue environment for testing.
 As soon as the new release passes testing, application traffic is switched from green to blue.
 Blue then becomes the live production environment, and Green becomes idle, ready for testing the next release.
       ![blue-green deployment strategy](../images/full-stack/blue_green_deployment.png)
-    + `Rolling Deployment Strategy`
-      + Using this deployment strategy, old versions of an application are completely replaced with the new versions by completely replacing the infrastructure on which they run.
+    + `Rolling Deployment Strategy`: old versions of an application are completely replaced with the new versions by completely replacing the infrastructure on which they run.
       + Example: When a new version must be deployed to all nodes, the new version is deployed to the first node while all other nodes handle end-user traffic.
 As soon as the new version is successfully installed on the first node, it will begin managing end-user traffic while the new version is being installed on the second node.
 The process is repeated until all nodes have been successfully upgraded to the new version.
       ![rolling deployment strategy](../images/full-stack/rolling_deployment.png)